 As a relatively small company, we try to stay in touch with our customers’ wishes.
 Following trends, we personally select and bring in over half of our stock from various suppliers.
 For our latest catch we were inspired by the popular Scandinavian style: smooth, sleek curves with accents of native wood.
 So is your style Scandinavian?
 Then this blog is for you!
 Besides featuring our new Scandinavian lighting, we’ll also take you past a few stunning examples of Scandinavian interior design to show how light and minimalism work together to create functional beauty.
+This collection of pendant lights will inspire and captivate!
 Are you ready?

 Scandinavian pendant light: TheOslo Pendant Light is similar to our Nordic Pendant Light, but has a more rounded shape.
 They both bring a blend of warm Scandinavian style with a fresh look of modern sleekness to your home.
 The wood grain finished top looks great against the metal shade, which is available in both black and white.